xamarinhq/app-conference/README.md

 ## Push Notifications
 All of the code for Azure Notification Hubs has been integrated into the Xamarin Evolve application, you will just need to setup your Azure Notifcation Hub Keys and Google Keys.
 Please read through the [startup guide](https://azure.microsoft.com/en-us/documentation/articles/notification-hubs-overview/) and then fill in your keys in: **XamarinEvolve.Utils/Helpers/Constants.cs**

-## SQLite for UWP

-Inside of Visual Studio go to Tools -> Extensions and Updates and install SQLite for Universal Windows Platform: https://visualstudiogallery.msdn.microsoft.com/4913e7d5-96c9-4dde-a1a1-69820d615936

 ## Google Maps API key (Android)
 There is a “Debug” key that you can use out of the box, or you can configure your own.
 For Android, you'll need to obtain a Google Maps API key: